 Care or control of a vehicle is a complicated concept, but basically refers to the risk that a vehicle will be put in motion.
 Occupying a position needed to operate the vehicle is sometimes enough to show care or control of the vehicle (for example, sitting in the driver’s seat of a car).
 Usually there must also be an intention to set the vehicle in motion, but this may not be the case if certain actions are taken that could lead to the vehicle unintentionally being set in motion (for example, turning on the ignition to listen to the radio or stay warm).
 Care or control may also be found when a person has the means and immediate capacity to operate the vehicle (for example, being in the vehicle with the keys).

 Disclaimer: this article is for information purposes only and is not legal advice.
-For legal advice, contact Matt Gould now to discuss your case.
+For legal advice, contact Matt Gould your DUI lawyer in Winnipeg now to discuss your case.